Configuration

 1. In the Align Dynamic Application modal, click Choose Dynamic Application.

-2. Locate "Mist: API Cache Producer" and click Select.
+2. Locate "Mist: Site Discovery" and click Select.

 1. In the Align Dynamic Application modal, de-select the Use Device SNMP Credential box.
 Click the Choose Credential option that appears.

-2. Select the Juniper: Mist SOAP/XML credential you created and click Select.
+2. Select the Juniper: Mist credential you created and click Select.

 1. Click Align Dynamic App to align the Dynamic Application with the Juniper: Mist virtual device.

-After aligning the "Mist: API Cache Producer" and "Mist: Site Discovery" Dynamic Applications, your Juniper: Mist component devices will be discovered and classified.
+After aligning the "Mist: Site Discovery" Dynamic Application, your Juniper: Mist component devices will be discovered and classified.

 Upon initial collection, you will see the "Cache empty or expired" event in SL1.
 This event is expected and will expire in 60 minutes, or it can be manually cleared.
 Once the cache producer finishes creating the cache, this event will no longer occur.